AdobeDocs/commerce-php/src/pages/best-practices/tutorials/create-admin-page.md

 ## Page view

-Now that Magento knows how to handle requests for the **Hello World** page, we need view files that define the look of the page.
+Now that the application knows how to handle requests for the **Hello World** page, we need view files that define the look of the page.

 Create the necessary directories for the files by running the following commands from the module's root directory: